 The curriculum module topics feature Academy members talking to students about their personal insights and life experiences on a wide range of topics, including civil rights, social advocacy, creative writing and leadership.
 The Academy of Achievement’s website receives 200 million hits per year from educators and students around the world.
 Our mission is to bring the personal stories of exceptional men and women to all who aspire to make a difference in their own lives.

-In 2011, the Academy of Achievement published a library of more than 500 exclusive audio and video symposium presentations from its annual Summits on iTunes U. The Academy has continued to add to this collection, which now spans more than 30 years, from 1981 to 2017.
-Academy of Achievement podcasts are available to the public on iTunes U, free of charge, under the Creative Commons License.
+In 2011, the Academy of Achievement published a library of more than 500 exclusive audio and video symposium presentations from its annual Summits on Apple Podcasts.
+The Academy has continued to add to this collection, which now spans more than 30 years, from 1981 to 2017.
+Academy of Achievement podcasts are available to the public on Apple Podcasts, free of charge, under the Creative Commons License.
 In 2015, the Academy launched a podcast series, What It Takes, on iTunes.
 The podcast presents the life stories and reflections of Academy members who have had a huge impact on the world, and insights you can apply to your own life.
 What It Takes has received millions of downloads on Apple Podcasts.

 Learn more about the American Academy of Achievement in these stories from domestic and international news media: